Caoimhe-Regehr/Portfolio/_design/poster-series.md

 ## Outcomes

-This project helped develop a more thorough sense of visual hierarchy and gave the opportunity to experiment with type-as-image.
+This project helped develop a more thorough understanding of colour and its relationship with line-based shading.